z1090/tsandt_contact_manager_api/README.md

 As well as seeding the Companies, Contacts and Notes tables with test data, this will also create **two test users** and generate an authentication token for each user.

 The tokens will be written to the console after the seeding has completed.
-Please make a note of these.
+Please make a note of these, they should look like `1|d8AEhtrr5mCqvNoT7nYv5AMeIfANqChDYgcAn22U`

 Test User 1 has Read and Write abilities.